 Horseback Riding in The Kentucky Wildlands

 Even lodging caters to the horse crowd in The Kentucky Wildlands.
-Numerous bed and breakfasts provide horseback riding.
-The two Kentucky State Resort Parks with riding stables are located in The Kentucky Wildlands: Carter Caves State Resort Park and Cumberland Falls State Resort Park.
-Carter Caves State Resort Park and Dale Hollow State Resort Park feature campgrounds for horses and their humans.
+Numerous bed and breakfasts provide on-site stables and horseback riding.
+The two Kentucky State Resort Parks with riding stables located in The Kentucky Wildlands are Carter Caves State Resort Park and Cumberland Falls State Resort Park (open from Memorial Day through Labor Day).

 Horse Trails in Kentucky